 But it’s these small alert upright and pointed ears set high and wide on top of the head that tell you your Cairn is intently listening to your every word.

-JOEY VILLANI VO/OC Remember how Toto took control and, and, and they followed him around to find Dorothy.
-Well Cairn terriers are like that. |
+Remember how Toto took control and, and, and they followed him around to find Dorothy.

 MUSIC SEGUE

-HOST VO Say hello to Loki and Nigel who just happen to be very special Cairn terriers.
+Say hello to Loki and Nigel who just happen to be very special Cairn terriers.
 Why?

-BILL BERLONI VO/OC You know, I think they’re ready to go to work.
+You know, I think they’re ready to go to work.

-HOST VO |
+HOST VO

-They’re training to be stars in none of the most beloved theatrical dog roles, Toto in the Wizard Of Oz.
+They’re training to be stars in none of the most beloved theatrical dog roles, Toto in the Wizard Of Oz

 MUSIC SEGUE